Please confirm topic selection

 • Anatomy

-• Spinal Cord
+• Spinal cord

 • spinal cord ends at L3 in the newborn

-• migrates cephalad during childhood to end at L1 - L2
+• migrates cephalad during childhood to end at L1-L2

-• reaches adult size by the age of 10
+• reaches adult size by 10 y/o

 • Osteology

-• ossification occurs throughout adolescents
+• ossification occurs throughout adolescence

 • deforming forces are commonly translated through the relatively weak physeal cartilage of maturing vertebral bodies